10th December, 2020

-Health and safety is an important consideration on any construction project.
+Health and safety is an important consideration for any construction project.
 Not just to keep your workforce safe (although, this is the most important reason for health and safety), but also to comply with the law.
+When a health and safety regulation applies to construction work, the law is usually enforced by the HSE, who are the enforcing authority on construction sites.

 The following list includes 25 key pieces of legislation that can be applied to health and safety on construction projects: